Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Mechanism of Action

-Oritavancin is an antibacterial drug [see Clinical Pharmacology (12.4)].
+Oritavancin is an antibacterial drug [see Microbiology (12.4)].

 The antimicrobial activity of oritavancin appears to correlate with the ratio of area under the concentration-time curve to minimal inhibitory concentration (AUC/MIC) based on animal models of infection.

 The population PK analysis was derived using data from the two Phase 3 ABSSSI clinical trials in 297 patients.
-The mean pharmacokinetic parameters of oritavancin in patients following a single 1200 mg dose are presented in Table 3.
+The mean (±SD) pharmacokinetic parameters of oritavancin in patients following a single 1,200 mg dose are presented in Table 3.

-Cmax, Maximum plasma concentration; AUC0-24, Area under the plasma concentration-time curve from time zero to 24 hours, AUC0-∞ = Area under the plasma concentration time curve from time zero to infinity; T½,α, Half-life for the alpha phase, T½,β, Half-life for the beta phase; T½,γ, Half-life for the gamma phase; CV% = Percent Coefficient of variation.
+Cmax, Maximum plasma concentration; AUC0-24, Area under the plasma concentration-time curve from time zero to 24 hours, AUC0-∞, Area under the plasma concentration time curve from time zero to infinity; SD, Standard Deviation.

-Oritavancin exhibits linear pharmacokinetics at a dose up to 1200 mg.
-The mean, population-predicted oritavancin concentration-time profile displays a multi-exponential decline with a long terminal plasma half-life as shown in Figure 1
+Oritavancin exhibits linear pharmacokinetics at a dose up to 1,200 mg.
+The mean, population-predicted oritavancin concentration-time profile displays a multi-exponential decline with a long terminal plasma half-life.

 Oritavancin is approximately 85% bound to human plasma proteins.